Tom's Diet & Supplements

 So: You take a bunch of mice.
 They can die for science, we don't care.
 Now you don't give them enough of some particular vitamin, and you wait for them to die.
 If more than a few of them die before your study is over, then, you give a little more, a little more of your vitamin, to different groups, until you know the threshold at which they mostly survive.
 Not all of them, but most of them.
 When 97.5% of them survive for your study duration, say it's a couple of months, then that would be the level to call the Recommended Daily Allowance.
 It means 97.5% of the individual mice will live if they get at least that much.
 That's what the RDA means: 97.5%.
 Individuals.

 So what happened with the Vitamin D3 RDA?
 Almost the same, nearly the same, but different, and the number that comes out is TOTALLY different.
 Here's what they did.
 Instead of 32 mice, they took 32 study groups of mice, each study group having many mice, a bunch of mice in each study.
-Now each mouse doesn't count as one mouse, but it counts as one of N mice in a single study average, and the high ones cancel with the low ones and the average is in the middle somewhere, and that's all they cared about, just the average, for that study group.
+Now in this fallacious approach each mouse doesn't count as one mouse, but instead counts as one of N mice in a single study average, and the high ones cancel with the low ones and the average is in the middle somewhere, and that's all they cared about, just the average, for that study group.
 So after they calculate the study average they throw out all the individual mice, and just keep the average for that study.
 Really?
-Yes, instead of pooling all the mice and looking at that pile, instead they put all the study averages into a pool of study averages, and they figure out where the 97.5% line goes in the pool of study averages.
+Yes, instead of pooling all the mice and looking at the range found in the pool, instead they put all the study averages into a pool of study averages, and they figure out where the 97.5% line goes in the pool of study averages.
 Did I make that clear?
 Not the pool of all the individual mice, but the pool of the study averages.
-Of course all the study averages are all clustered together over here, right in the very middle, because even though individuals might be all over the place, their averages, on average, tend toward the global average (that's called the Law of Large Numbers, and it's a theorem, so it's true).
+Of course all the study averages are all clustered together right over here, right in the very middle, because even though individuals might be all over the place, their averages, on average, tend toward the global average (that's called the Law of Large Numbers, and it's a theorem, so it's true).
 So instead of looking at a pile of data where individuals are all over, they were looking at a pile of data with just study averages only, where everything is concentrated right there a lot closer to the global average.

 I hope I have made this issue understandable.
 Again, I translated "human, blood level of Vitamin D3 below 40ng/mL" into "mouse, dead", to make it more readable.
 But the logic is what I have explained.
 I encourage you to read the more dry but no less shocking original paper here, and another that confirmed its conclusions with a different data set here.